edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 <img src = "images/fig2.png" width="500">

+If you found helpful this code, give me a star they are free!, in that way I know if this code was useful for someone

 ## Getting Started

 The python code (fastSearchCollinearPoints.py) and pyspark code (pysparkSearchCollinearPoints.py) are independent from each